 Financial Inclusion Lab

 The Financial Inclusion Lab (FIL), funded by a gift from Visa, was established in 2015 as a clearinghouse for research on the returns to investments in digital financial inclusion.
 Evidence generated through FIL guides Visa and its partners towards increasing the adoption and sustained use of electronic payments and complimentary interventions in emerging markets.
 Currently, FIL demonstration projects are exploring the impacts of e-payment infrastructure on small business development in Mexico, and the effectiveness of linked lines of credit on cash transfer beneficiaries in the Dominican Republic.
-In Fall 2016, FIL awarded four pilot grants to teams of researchers testing novel financial inclusion interventions in Sierra Leone, Kenya, Nepal, and the Dominican Republic.
-To read more about the four projects, click here.
+In Fall 2016, FIL awarded funding for four small pilot grants to support early-stage, exploratory research on digital financial inclusion in emerging markets.
+These six month pilot studies wrapped up in late Spring 2017!
+Click on the links to learn more about the projects in Kenya, Nepal, Sierra Leone, and the Dominican Republic.

 Digital Credit Observatory